 Turkey Paper Headbands are the perfect 10-minute low-mess craft to make with the kids for Thanksgiving!
 All you need is card stock and a Cricut!

-I was asked to lead the Thanksgiving craft for the fitness group I belong to.
+A few year ago, I was asked to lead the Thanksgiving craft for the fitness group I belong to.
 I had a bunch of leftover cut pieces from the paper bag puppets, so I decided to make a turkey headband and it worked perfectly!

 These headbands come together in minutes and all the kids absolutely loved them.
 I made them at my fitness class last week, at home with my son, and even at a Friendsgiving play date we had today.